 The same limit values that protect people also protect the environment.
-The responsible German government agency15 says that there is no scientifically reliable evidence of a risk to animals and plants exposed to radio signals at levels below limits in the international guidelines.
+The responsible German government agency16 says that there is no scientifically reliable evidence of a risk to animals and plants exposed to radio signals at levels below limits in the international guidelines.
+In addition, the Antenna Bureau in the Netherlands (Antennebureau) has also refuted conspiracy-theorist claims that 5G tests harmed birds.